 Developed by behavioral economist George Loewenstein of Carnegie Mellon Research, the ‘information gap theory’ claims that people’s curiosity will make them take action/read further to learn what they want to know.

-According to the ‘loss aversion theory,’ people prefer to avoid losses than acquire gains because the psychological impact of losses is more powerful than that of gains.
-Find out what your target audience is afraid of losing, such as time or money, then tap into that by convincing them to take action.
+According to the ‘loss aversion theory,’ people prefer to avoid losses than acquire gains because the psychological impact of losses is more potent than that of gains.
+Find out what your target audience is afraid of losing, such as time or money, and tap into that by convincing them to take action.